livelink/jsonrpc2/README.markdown

 * UNRELEASED
-  Fix the regression introduced in 0.1.1 which makes the valid requests crash Stop exposing application internals publicly on errors
+  Fix the regression introduced in 0.1.1 which makes the valid requests crash Stop exposing application internals publicly on errors Make it possible to define callback for server errors with `JSONRPC2::Interface#on_server_error`

 * 0.1.1 - 4-Jan-2014
   Improve logging of exceptions / failure